willklein/markdown-menu/README.md

 ## Permissions

-In Chrome, you'll be approving the following permissions:
+In Chrome, this extension requests the following permissions:
 - Read and change your data on github.com
 > This extension is scoped and enabled only when accessing https://github.com/\*.
-This is necessary to look for Markdown headers and add the navigation menu.
+This extension looks for Markdown headers, generates a navigation menu and adds it to Markdown views on GitHub.

 - Read your browsing history
 > For this extension to work across page navigations within github.com, permissions are necessary to use chrome.webNavigation.onHistoryStateUpdated.
 This lets the extension hook into page navigations and trigger without full page refreshes.
-Seems odd this is necessary.
-If you'd like to help improve the extension to work without this, be my guest!

 ### More on Permissions